kyma-project/website/content/blog-posts/2019-09-06-release-notes-1.5/index.md

 ### Kubernetes-native client registration with the Hydra Maester controller

 Our collaboration with ORY that started in the previous release continues with new contribution and functionality.
-This time around we created the Hydra Maester controller which makes registering OAuth2 clients a fully Kubernetes-native process.
+This time around, we created the Hydra Maester controller which makes registering OAuth2 clients a fully Kubernetes-native process.
 The controller listens for instances of the `oauth2clients.hydra.ory.sh` custom resource (CR) and registers clients through the Hydra API using the data contained in the CR.
-The credentials of the registered client are then saved in a Kubernetes Secret.
+Credentials of the registered client are then saved in a Kubernetes Secret.
 Follow [this](https://github.com/ory/hydra-maester) link to visit the ORY Hydra Maester repository and read [this](https://kyma-project.io/docs/1.5/components/security/#details-o-auth2-and-open-id-connect-server) document to learn more about the ORY stack implementation in Kyma.

 ### New API Gateway controller in the Incubator